Concert photography

 Concert photography is the photography of activities relating to concerts and music.
 It encompasses photographs of a band or musician as well as coverage of a concert.
-It is a minor commercial endeavor that supports in part of the efforts for many independent photographers.
+It is a minor commercial endeavour that supports in part of the efforts for many independent photographers.
 The photographer will be able to travel around different venues.
 While doing concert photography you would have to have knowledge about photoshop.

 History

 Like the technology of photography itself, the practice of photography has evolved and grown since the invention of the photographic art form in 1826 by Joseph Nicéphore Niépce.
-Concert photography began becoming popular with the advent of Rock & Roll, particularly during the height of popularity by such bands as The Beatles or the Rolling Stones.
+Concert photography began becoming popular with the advent of rock & roll, particularly during the height of popularity by such bands as The Beatles or the Rolling Stones.
 During the 1950s and 1960s, the desire for memorabilia was increased with every new musician or music group.
-During that time, some of the more respected music photographers included Gered Mankowitz (Rolling Stones), Robert Altman (Rolling Stone Magazine) and Ethan Russell (Jim Morrison) amongst others.
+During that time, some of the more respected music photographers included Gered Mankowitz (Rolling Stones), Robert Altman (Rolling Stone magazine) and Ethan Russell (Jim Morrison) amongst others.

 Technology

-During the film era, photographers favored color negative film and medium-format cameras, especially by Hasselblad.
+During the film era, photographers favoured colour negative film and medium format cameras, especially by Hasselblad.
 Today, many more concerts are photographed with digital SLR cameras as the digital convenience provides quick detection of lighting mistakes and allows creative approaches to be reviewed immediately.
-In spite of diminishing film use, some concert photographers continue to shoot with film as they prefer the film aesthetic, and others are of the opinion that negative film captures more information than digital technology, and has less margin for exposure error.
-Certainly true in some cases, exposure latitude inherent in a camera's native Raw image format (which allows for more under- and over- exposure than JPEG) varies from manufacturer to manufacturer.
-All forms of RAW have a degree of exposure latitude which exceeds slide film - to which digital capture is commonly compared.
+Despite diminishing film use, some concert photographers continue to shoot with film as they prefer the film aesthetic, and others are of the opinion that negative film captures more information than digital technology, and has less margin for exposure error.
+Certainly true in some cases, exposure latitude inherent in a camera's native Raw image format (which allows for more under and overexposure than JPEG) varies from manufacturer to manufacturer.
+All forms of RAW have a degree of exposure latitude which exceeds slide film — to which digital capture is commonly compared.